MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Survey; Out-of-Distribution Generalization.
   - Digest: Out-of-Distribution (OOD) generalization problem addresses the challenging setting where the testing distribution is unknown and different from the training.
 This paper serves as the first effort to systematically and comprehensively discuss the OOD generalization problem, from the definition, methodology, evaluation to the implications and future directions.

+- Learning to Diversify for Single Domain Generalization. [[paper]](https://arxiv.org/abs/2108.11726) [[code]](https://github.com/busername/learning_to_diversify)
+  - Zijian Wang, Yadan Luo, Ruihong Qiu, Zi Huang, Mahsa Baktashmotlagh. *ICCV 2021*
+  - Key Word: Corruption Robustness; Single Domain Generalization.
+  - Digest: To tackle this problem, we propose a style-complement module to enhance the generalization power of the model by synthesizing images from diverse distributions that are complementary to the source ones.
+More specifically, we adopt a tractable upper bound of mutual information (MI) between the generated and source samples and perform a two-step optimization iteratively.

+- StyleAugment: Learning Texture De-biased Representations by Style Augmentation without Pre-defined Textures. [[paper]](https://arxiv.org/abs/2108.10549)
+  - Sanghyuk Chun, Song Park.
+  - Key Word: Corruption Robustness; Shape-Texture; Style Transfer; Data Augmentation.
+  - Digest: Stylized ImageNet approach has two drawbacks in fidelity and diversity.
+First, the generated images show low image quality due to the significant semantic gap betweeen natural images and artistic paintings.
+Also, Stylized ImageNet training samples are pre-computed before training, resulting in showing the lack of diversity for each sample.
+We propose a StyleAugment by augmenting styles from the mini-batch.

+- Impact of Aliasing on Generalization in Deep Convolutional Networks. [[paper]](https://arxiv.org/abs/2108.03489)
+  - Cristina Vasconcelos, Hugo Larochelle, Vincent Dumoulin, Rob Romijnders, Nicolas Le Roux, Ross Goroshin. *ICCV 2021*
+  - Key Word: Corruption Robustness; Anti-Aliasing.
+  - Digest: Drawing insights from frequency analysis theory, we take a closer look at ResNet and EfficientNet architectures and review the trade-off between aliasing and information loss in each of their major components.
+We show how to mitigate aliasing by inserting non-trainable low-pass filters at key locations, particularly where networks lack the capacity to learn them.

+- Using Synthetic Corruptions to Measure Robustness to Natural Distribution Shifts. [[paper]](https://arxiv.org/abs/2107.12052)
+  - Alfred Laugros, Alice Caplier, Matthieu Ospici.
+  - Key Word: Corruption Robustness; Benchmark.
+  - Digest: We propose a methodology to build synthetic corruption benchmarks that make robustness estimations more correlated with robustness to real-world distribution shifts.
+Using the overlapping criterion, we split synthetic corruptions into categories that help to better understand neural network robustness.

 - Just Train Twice: Improving Group Robustness without Training Group Information. [[paper]](https://arxiv.org/abs/2107.09044) [[code]](https://github.com/anniesch/jtt)
   - Evan Zheran Liu, Behzad Haghgoo, Annie S. Chen, Aditi Raghunathan, Pang Wei Koh, Shiori Sagawa, Percy Liang, Chelsea Finn. *ICML 2021*
   - Key Word: Invariant Learning; Robust Optimization; Fairness.